Baja California, Mexico

-The small fishing village of Bahía de los Ángeles is located in the San Felipe Desert on the shores of the Sea of Cortez.
-In contrast to the sparse desert landscape, the turquoise waters of the Sea of Cortez are rich with life.
+The small fishing village of Bahía de los Ángeles is located in the San Felipe Desert on the shores of the Gulf of California.
+In contrast to the sparse desert landscape, the turquoise waters of the Gulf of California are rich with life.
 Locals depend on the highly productive waters for their livelihood but commercial overfishing has made it increasingly difficult for residents to support themselves and has threatened many species living in the bay.

 In recognition of the importance of Bahía de los Ángeles and surrounding areas, UNESCO designated the region a World Heritage Site in 2005: “The diversity of terrestrial and marine life is extraordinary and constitutes a unique ecoregion of high priority for biodiversity conservation.”

 In 2007, Mexican President Felipe Calderon established the Bahía de Los Ángeles Biosphere Reserve.
 The reserve encompasses 957,660 acres of coastal, marine, and island ecosystems that provide habitat for a number of threatened and endangered species including whale sharks, eastern Pacific green sea turtles, fin whales, and killer whales.
 The area is often referred to as the “Galapagos” of Mexico for the spectacular nature of its scenery and the unique plant and animal species that inhabit the region.

 The Vermilion Sea Field Station (VSFS) is a research center overlooking Bahía de Los Ángeles in Baja California.
 This twelve-room adobe building is one of the first dwellings built during the town’s original settlement in the 1930’s.
 The VSFS lies within a small fishing village of approximately 700 people, and works with the community to preserve the “Bay of the Angels”.